 The question for many when trying to decide between Croatia or Greece, is what separates these Mediterranean holiday destinations from each other?
 The beaches beckon in both, and the crystal blue waters glisten in anticipation.

 Below is our honest comparison as we pit Croatia vs Greece.
-We compare both before looking at the sights to explore, the food you can try, what natural attractions you can see in each, as well some amazing towns and cities you should visit.
+We compare both before looking at the excursions that are available in each, the food you can try, what natural attractions you can see in each, as well some amazing towns and cities you should visit.

 Both nations have fantastic sun-soaked beaches, and countless ancient towns and cities that are packed with history.

 Where Greece really excels is that most Greek islands often have a real rustic regional charm to them.
-As the cradle of civilization, these islands have incredibly rich histories – arguably more so than their Croatian counterparts – and countless centuries-old architecture, some of which stretches back to Ancient Greece and beyond!
+As the cradle of civilization, these islands have incredibly rich histories – arguably more so than their Croatian counterparts.
+There’s also centuries-old architecture, some of which stretches back to Ancient Greece and beyond!
 For history and culture, very few places on earth can beat Greece.

 It’s hard to say which country has the better beaches, but in our opinion Greece probably shades it.
 However Croatia probably has the better water for swimming – it’s warm, calm, and really unrivalled across Europe.